-The primary goal of the Center for Omics Sciences at the IRCCS Ospedale San Raffaele (COSR) is to provide to the scientific and clinical community technologies, approaches and instruments to understand the role of the genome on diseases development, diagnosis and cure.
+The primary goal of the Center for Omics Sciences at the IRCCS Ospedale San Raffaele (COSR) is to provide to the scientific and clinical community technologies, approaches and instruments to understand the role of the genome, proteome and metabolome on diseases development, diagnosis and cure.
 The center promotes multi-omics research integrated with translational medicine, to shed light into disease onset mechanisms, propose new ad-hoc therapies and improve patients’ assistance.

-The COSR is organized in 4 research areas, i.e. genomics, bioinformatics, innovation and human health genomics.
-It includes 2 research units, i.e. Proteome Biochemistry and Genomics for the diagnosis of human pathologies, and the core facility ProMeFa.
-It is located in the DIBIT2 buildings and counts more than 40 scientists with a large variety of expertise and backgrounds.
-It is characterized by an extremely interdisciplinary environment, aimed to provide scientific excellence and innovation on next-generation sequencing techniques, proteomic and metabolomic services, and bioinformatics analysis.
+The COSR is organized in 6 research areas, i.e. genomics, bioinformatics, innovation lab, human health genomics, proteomics and metabolomics.
+It includes 2 research units, i.e. Proteome Biochemistry and Genomics for the Diagnosis of Human Pathologies.
+Multi-omics approaches are also provided as service through the activity of core facilities.
+It is located in the DIBIT2 buildings and counts more than 50 scientists with a large variety of expertise and backgrounds.
+It is characterized by an extremely interdisciplinary environment, aimed at providing scientific excellence and innovation on next-generation sequencing techniques, proteomic and metabolomic studies, as well as bioinformatics analyses.

 The Center already collaborates with many clinicians, research groups and institutes in Italy and abroad, and has been involved in over a thousand of projects.